 18. Spend your rewards from drugstores—CVS or Walgreens—on school supplies.

 A great shopping strategy is to use these points on back-to-school supplies.

 Last August, Walgreens had back-to-school backpacks on sale for $4 during a BOGO-free sale.
 This August 2023, you can find Walgreens deals for $1 or less until August 12.

 19. Buy markers and paint supplies from Michaels or JOANN.

 Michaels and JOANN offer coupons and discounts every week.
 We’ve seen coupons for 25% off your entire purchase and 40% off one regular-priced item.

 Michaels and JOANN both allow multiple coupons per transaction, as long as they’re different types of coupons.
-Meaning, you can stack a dollar-off coupon with a percent-off coupon from a different source (mobile, mailer, etc.).
+That means you can stack a dollar-off coupon with a percent-off coupon from a different source (mobile, mailer, etc.).

-TIP: If you’re a teacher, you can save 15% on every order by enrolling for JOANN teacher rewards program.
+TIP: If you’re a teacher, you can save 15% on every order by enrolling in the JOANN teacher rewards program.

 20. For one-stop back-to-school shopping, go to Walmart.